CoralVQA: A Large-Scale Visual Question Answering Dataset for Coral Reef Image Understanding: Introduction

 \item To the best of our knowledge, CoralVQA is the first large-scale VQA dataset dedicated to coral reef understanding.
 It contains 12,805 real coral images across 67 genera from 3 oceans, and 277,653 question–answer pairs from 16 dimensions.

 \item We design a semi-automatic vision-language coral data collection pipeline, which includes six steps: dataset collection, label cleaning and re-annotating, attribute extraction, question generation, and human verification.
-Our pipeline can be widely applied to other marine domains, such as visual reasoning tasks in mangrove ecosystem imagery.
+Our pipeline can be widely applied to other marine domains.

 \item We systematically evaluate the performance of several state-of-the-art LVLMs on CoralVQA across multiple coral-related tasks, serving as a baseline and highlighting opportunities for future research.